-The first is a six-parameter self-interacting dark matter (SIDM) model in which the DM environment affects SMBHB inspiral and hence the resulting GWB spectrum \cite{Tiruvaskar_2026} (hereafter [\hyperlink{cite.Tiruvaskar_2026}{TG2026}]).
-The second is the phenomenological environmental model used in \texttt{holodeck}-based PTA analyses \cite{Agazie_2023}.
+The first is a six-parameter self-interacting dark matter (SIDM) model in which the dark matter (DM) environment affects SMBHB inspiral and hence the resulting GWB spectrum (\cite{Tiruvaskar_2026}; hereafter \hyperlink{cite.Tiruvaskar_2026}{TG2026}).
+The second is the phenomenological environmental model used in \texttt{holodeck}-based PTA analyses by \cite{Agazie_2023} (hereafter \hyperlink{cite.Agazie_2023}{Agazie2023}).
 These two cases provide a useful contrast: the SIDM model is more computationally demanding and requires a larger training set, whereas the phenomenological model offers a simpler benchmark with an established GP-based analysis.

 Our main result is that NNs can replace GPs in this setting without degrading the inferred astrophysical constraints, while substantially reducing the computational cost.
 For the larger SIDM training set, the NN interpolators reduce training time by up to nearly two orders of magnitude and also accelerate the subsequent MCMC analysis.
 For the phenomenological model, the gain is smaller but still significant.
 The overall outcome is a faster Bayesian pipeline that remains sufficiently accurate for practical PTA parameter inference.